lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 ### 2. Go to the Clinic Selection tab in Power BI.
 Use the columns to select the clinics that make up your team.

 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is Inactive columns.
 - Note: Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
-If you do not wish for inactive clinics to be pulled, under the "Is Inactive?" column, check "No" and click the yellow "Apply" button.
+If you do not wish for inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.
 - After making all your selections in a column, click the yellow "Apply" button.

 [INSERT GIF OF CLINIC SELECTIONS - Clarify w/ Meghana about where the tabs show up for her]

 **To unselect choices in the the Clinic Selection tab:**
-- To unselect an individual Division, Physical Location, etc, unchecked the selected box.
+- To unselect an individual Division, Physical Location, etc, uncheck the selected box.
-- To clear all selected choices, hover in the upper right hand corner of the column and click on the 'Eraser' icon, shown highlighted below.
+- To clear selected choices in a **column**, hover in the upper right hand corner of the column and click on the 'Eraser' icon.

-(**MEGHANA, LET'S TURN THIS INTO A GIF**)
+- To reset ALL choices in the interface across ALL tabs, click the "Reset" button in the upper bar.
+Note - the "reset" button will clear ALL choices across ALL Clinic Selection, Data, & Viz tabs, not just the given tab you are viewing.

+(**JENN - INSERT ERASER GIF HERE**)
 ![image](https://user-images.githubusercontent.com/89947989/143032726-d617a5e6-3f36-4d99-9ac3-ee2a333aa763.png)

 **For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)**